fpalandri/fpalandri.github.io/index.md

 ### Flood hazard map

 Data for this map comes from the [Aqueduct Floods](https://www.wri.org/aqueduct/floods) research programme, conducted by the World Resources Institute (WRI) & a consortium of partners.
-What you see below is the extent of flood that will have a 1/10 chance of occurring in any given year (10-year return period) in India and Pakistan around the 2050 horizon and according to climate simulations run using scenario RCP 8.5.
+This map shows the extent of flood that will have a 1/10 chance of occurring in any given year (10-year return period) in India and Pakistan around the 2050 horizon and according to climate simulations run using scenario RCP 8.5.

 ![Image1](/map_india.png)

 ###### WRI made all technical information available [here](https://www.wri.org/research/aqueduct-floods-methodology).

 ###### Flood risk linked to subsidence was included.
-The multi-model mean - using projections from all 5 General Circulation Models (GCMs) - was calculated for riverine risk, and the 95th percentile was selected for coastal risk.
+The multi-model mean - using projections from all 5 General Circulation Models (GCMs) - was calculated for riverine flood.
+The 95th percentile was selected for coastal flood.
 Version #2 of Aqueduct Floods - released 10/2020 - was used.

 This map of the Netherlands was generated using the same source (Aqueduct Floods version 2) and same parameters (RCP 8.5, 2050, 10% Annual Exceedance Probability).